pactus-project/pactus/docs/update-dependencies.md

 ### Packager Dependencies

-When updating Buf dependencies, ensure that the **Runtime dependencies** align with the dependencies defined in the packages within the [packager](../.github/packager/) folder.
+When updating Buf plugins, ensure that the **Runtime dependencies** align with the dependencies defined in the packages within the [packager](../.github/packager/) folder.

 ## Example Pull Request